-- iii.
+- 123. The regional on-line platform has two elements: - a.
+A web-based communication platform (e.g., SKYPE for business / WebEx) and other electronic media (e.g., Twitter, WhatsApp, Facebook) to facilitate interaction and virtual meetings and webinars among project participants. - b.
+An array of media to document and disseminate information and lessons.
+This includes: - i.
+A mailing list server to distribute messages, news and information. - ii.
+A YouTube channel to post a set of short videos (<5 minutes/video) to present experience, lessons, best practice and anecdotes.
+This channel will be rooted in the concepts of participatory video (Lunch, 2004; Lunch & Lunch, 2006), whereby practitioners and community members use video to document their experiences and knowledge and to express their ideas and perspectives (i.e., tell their own story). - iii.
 A set of social network accounts (e.g., Twitter, Facebook, Instagram) to distribute messages and allow interaction among project participant and interested groups. - iv.
 A website dedicated to adaptation in coastal cities.
 The website will be linked the partners' portals and relevant information sites, and will contain: - News - Project information and documents. - Blogs that document specific experience.
-It is foreseen to have one blog for each output. - Learning experience documents. - Technical documents. - 135.
+It is foreseen to have one blog for each output. - Learning experience documents. - Technical documents. - 124.
 To complement virtual communication, there will be in-person meetings between project partners of both countries.
 Women will be encouraged to participate in these meetings.
-It is planned to have four thematic exchange visits: - pilot stabilization of Cerro Gatazo to control landslides (in Ecuador), - early warning and response systems to climate-related events (in Chile), - public awareness strategies (in Chile), and - narrators' initiative (in Ecuador).
+It is planned to have four thematic exchange visits: - pilot stabilization of cerro Gatazo to control landslides (in Ecuador), - early warning and response systems to climate-related events (in Chile), - public awareness strategies (in Chile), and - narrators' initiative (in Ecuador).